-To use page-level security in shared documents, administrators must assign the following privileges in addition to the visible privilege:
+To use page-level security in shared documents, administrators must assign an appropriate Page Level Security option and the following privileges:

-- To have limited read access, users or security roles must have secure read privilege on the design or document file. - To run the design, users or security roles must have read and execute privileges.
-A user who generates a document file can also delete the document file if it replaces a previously generated one. - To run the document, users or security roles must have read and execute privileges, or secure read and execute privileges on the document.
-They must also have execute privilege on the design.
+- To have limited read access, users or security roles must have secure read privilege on the document. - To run an Actuate BIRT document (.rptdocument), users or security roles must have secure read privilege on the document.
+To run an Actuate Report document (.roi), users or roles must have visible and either secure read or read privileges on the Actuate Report executable (.rox) file in addition to secure read privilege on the document.